hilversum – zuiderhof – vak 6

-“de Weg” is the reference to a poem from the little book of “the Tao of Poeh” by B. Hoff.
+“de Weg” is the reference to a poem from the little book of “the Tao of Poeh” by B. Hoff. the photo was taken during her adolescence.

 both cross as sunflower ornaments I found in the same shop in Guadalajara.